aws-samples/aws-modernization-with-dbtlabs/content/_index.md

 ### Welcome

 The format of this workshop will consist of trainings videos with helpful code snippets and tips related to the workshop.
-Be sure to pay attention to pay attention to the text along with the video.
+Be sure to pay attention to the text along with the video.
 There are also related videos linked in the video for you to learn more or cover any potential confusions.